Skip to main content

 4. This means the owner of Vehicle A will have to pay $20,000 from their own pocket or face a court order that may garnish their wages.

-For this reason, we strongly advise you to get significantly more property damage liability coverage than the state minimum.
-We believe everyone should have more than the bare minimum in terms of PD.
+For this reason, we recommend considering significantly more property damage liability coverage than the state minimum.
+We believe drivers should evaluate coverage options beyond the bare minimum in terms of PD.

 How Much Property Damage Liability Should I Have?

-For those of you posing this question, it’s not an easy one to answer in this article because every household has different financial and family situations.
-However, you may be surprised to learn that increasing your coverage doesn’t cost much more.
+For those of you asking this question, the answer depends on your individual financial and family situation.
+However, you may be surprised to learn that increasing your coverage doesn't cost much more.

 If you have assets, such as a house, savings, or investments, you may want to consider purchasing even more PD coverage.
-The increased limit will help protect you in the event of a large accident.
+The increased limit can help address potential financial exposure in the event of a large accident.

 Here are some tips for determining how much property damage liability coverage you need: